karthiks5398/Programing/README.md

 # OOCP-Archive

-All Practicals
+All C++ Practicals

-Here i have uploaded practicals 1 to 24 rast of the practicals i will upload soon
+Here I Have Uploaded The Practical No. 1 to 24 Rest Of The Practicals I'll Upload Soon.

+Thank You.